BenWilson-Mozilla/forum/Bylaws.md

  1. If practical, within twenty four (24) hours send an acknowledgment to the questioner indicating that the question or comment has been received and that a response will provided as soon as is practical.

- 2. Coordinate discussion using the Member Mail List until consensus has been achieved.
+ 2. Coordinate discussion using the Questions List or Member Mail List until consensus has been achieved.
 Depending on the topic of the question, the Questions List Coordinator may choose to coordinate discussion on the appropriate CWG Member Mail List.
- 3. Post the proposed response to the Member Mail List indicating that Members have twenty four (24) hours to object.
+ 3. Post the proposed response to the Questions List or Member Mail List indicating that Members have twenty four (24) hours to object.

  4. If no objections are received before the deadline expires, then send the response to the questioner.
  5. If consensus cannot be achieved, or one or more objections are received, then the matter should be dealt with in the next Forum Meeting or Forum Teleconference.